Homeopathy for Children

 - do not contain any of the ingredients under question for use in children

-- don’t mask symptoms (allowing doctors and patients to easily detect and respond to symptoms of serious illnesses should they arise)
+- don’t mask symptoms (allowing doctors and patients to easily detect and respond to symptoms of serious illnesses should they arise), and

-- are not body-mass dependent (so there’s no need to give more or less medicine depending on body weight), and
+- are not body-mass dependent (so there’s no need to give more or less medicine depending on body weight)

 Boiron’s New Medicines

-For 65 years, families around the world have relied on Oscillococcinum to safely relieve flu-like symptoms.
-Now parents can find Children’s Oscillococcinum and Children’s Coldcalm for colds in the kid’s aisle along with Children’s Chestal cough syrup.
+For 65 years, families around the world have relied on Oscillococcinum to relieve flu-like symptoms.
+Now parents can find Children’s Oscillococcinum and Children’s ColdCalm for colds in the kid’s aisle along with Children’s Chestal cough syrup.

 All of Boiron’s products are regulated as drugs by the FDA1 and are clearly labeled for specific indications, making directions easy for parents to understand.
 And, they are manufactured according to the highest standards.